 More records (and links to records and historic material) can be found on this page

 Archaeology in Breinton

 The ground in the orchard to the north of the mound is undulating.
-Horizontal platforms may represent a deserted medieval village or simply a former vicarage.
+Horizontal platforms may represent a former vicarage.
 Coins and a spindle whorl have been found.

 Immediately to the west a track leads down the steep slope in a cutting to the River Wye at Breinton Springs.
 This is likely to have been a drover’s way, taking livestock through a ford across the river.
 Another former drove road, leading west out of Hereford, followed a route from Westfaling Street, along the top of the ridge and along Green Lane towards Sugwas Court just beyond the boundary of Breinton parish.
 This was formerly a rural residence of the Bishops of Hereford.
 The Green Lane, with clearly defined ditches and banks on each side in some places, and a large pond for watering livestock on their journeys can still be seen and followed today.

 Close to the river there are meadows that still show evidence of the channels that were once used to irrigate them and provide lush pasture for livestock.

 The ancient Breinton Springs at Lower Breinton were restored in 2015.
 See Breinton Spring short report

 On a hill to the NW of Breinton Manor Farm, Camp Field is marked on maps from 1831, just outside Breinton Parish boundary, with a drawing of a circular mound and ditch.
 It is roughly midway between the Iron Age Hillforts of Credenhill to the north and Eaton across the river to the south.
 The adjacent Camp Wood is marked on some later maps, e.g. 1970.
 However, the details or age of any features here seem to be unknown.